Ambress92/MaxMinFairForwardPaths/README.md

 ## Notebooks

-- 📄 *Lorenz Curves.ipynb*: Plots the generalized Lorenz curves for MMFP and competitors
+- 📄 *Lorenz Curves.ipynb*: Plots the generalized Lorenz curves for MMFP and competitors.
-- 📄 *MMFP and competitors.ipynb*: Computes the average length, runtime and gini coefficient for our method and baseline methods
+- 📄 *MMFP and competitors.ipynb*: Computes the average length, runtime and gini coefficient for our method and baseline methods.
 - 📄 *MMFP path examples.ipynb*: Produces the DAG, the maxmin fair path distribution and examples of the paths for the city center of Florence, where a user needs to go from the Central Train Station to the Uffizi Gallery.
 - 📄 *Paths draws.ipynb*: Draws the paths for our method and baselines methods on the DAG of forward paths for a source-target pair.
-- 📄 *Preprocess Dimacs datasets for MMFP.ipynb*: Process the datasets from DIMACS shortest path challenge, converting them into Networkx DiGraphs
+- 📄 *Preprocess Dimacs datasets for MMFP.ipynb*: Process the datasets from DIMACS shortest path challenge, converting them into Networkx DiGraphs.
-- 📄 *Resources usage.ipynb*: Notebook to compute the runtime and memory allocation of the methods
+- 📄 *Resources usage.ipynb*: Notebook to compute the runtime and memory allocation of the methods.
 - 📄 *Save OSMnx datasets for MMFP.ipynb*: Retrieves and saves the datasets from Open Street Maps.
-- 📄 *Toy example.ipynb*: Toy example on synthetic data to show the MMFP method
+- 📄 *Toy example.ipynb*: Toy example on synthetic data to show the MMFP method.

 ## Competitors
 To run the competitors the following repositories should be downloaded, placing them at the same level of this repository: